Frequently Asked Questions

 Is the price shown for an institution or a single user?

-Our pricing structure starts at $625 and reflects the understanding that many of our subscribers are institutions.
+Our pricing structure starts at $625 and reflects the understanding that most of our subscribers are institutions.
 Our pricing varies depending on the size of the population served by the institution.
 Please contact us at email@example.com for specific pricing.